alleyinteractive/alley-scripts/packages/create-entry/README.md

 ### From Source

 This project was written as a Node application with ESM and Typescript support.
-Tests are using Jest and Linting uses Alley's ESLint Typescript configuration that extends Airbnb's ESLint standards.
+This project uses Alley's ESLint Typescript configuration that extends Airbnb's ESLint standards.

 To work on this repository: